kkiathub/TriviaGame/README.md

     - JQuery is used to update elements.
     - All logic are done in JavaScript.
     - Object programming is used to define game data.

+### Potential Update
+    - Add difficulty mode.
+Allow more time in an easy more, less time on hard mode.
+    - Add header , footer.